-5) Technical Urgency
+6) Technical Urgency

-Address how urgent and timely from a technical viewpoint the proposal is with regards to how GWIP results relate to any pending water resource permits, other water management decisions etc. Include pertinent information such as dates of pending water right applications, timelines related to water management decisions or other time frames related to growth factors in housing, agriculture, industrial and /or commercial components of the nomination.
+Address any pending water resource permits or other water management decisions that may be informed by the technical conclusions of the proposed GWIP project.

+Include pertinent information such as dates of pending water right applications, timelines related to water management decisions or other time frames related to growth factors in housing, agriculture, industrial and /or commercial components of the nomination.
 This will help determine whether pending water management decisions fall within the GWIP timeline for project completion.

-6) Supports Local, State, or Federal Water Plans
+7) Supports Local, State, or Federal Water Plans